Satisfactory Academic Progress Policy

-Per the rules of the Illinois Student Assistance Commission, if a MAP recipient withdraws after the end of the second week of the semester, the student may receive MAP grant payment for costs incurred up to the semester award provided the college's tuition refund policy indicates that the student has incurred charges in the amount of the claim.
+Per the rules of the Illinois Student Assistance Commission, if an IL MAP Grant recipient withdraws after the end of the second week of the semester, the student may receive a MAP grant payment for costs incurred up to the semester award provided the college's tuition refund policy indicates that the student has incurred charges in the amount of the claim.

 Refund of Institutional Financial Aid

-A student who withdraws before the first day of classes of any semester is not considered to have been enrolled for that semester and therefore 100% of the student's institutional aid will be cancelled.
+A student who withdraws prior to the last day to add or drop a course without a fee (typically the end of the first week of classes) is not considered to have been enrolled for that semester and therefore 100% of the student's institutional aid will be cancelled.

 Refund of Private Scholarships, Grants and Loans

-Unless otherwise requested by the donor or a private scholarship or grant award, the funds will be retained to cover the costs incurred by the student.
+Unless otherwise requested by the donor of a private scholarship or grant award, the funds will be retained to cover the costs incurred by the student.
 Excess funds will be returned to the donor.
 Private/alternative loans will be the last item retained to cover the costs incurred by the student.
-Excess loans proceeds will be returned to the lender.
+This will ensure a student has as little loan indebtedness as possible.
+Excess loan proceeds will be returned to the lender.

 Loan Exit Interview Required